sst/guide/_chapters/create-an-sst-app.md

 $ npm install
 ```

-By default our app will be deployed to an environment (or stage) called `dev` in the `us-east-1` AWS region.
+By default, our app will be deployed to an environment (or stage) called `dev` in the `us-east-1` AWS region.
 This can be changed in the `sst.json` in your project root.

 ```json
 {